-Hopefully, if you are giving your dog pills it’s temporary and likely not easy.
+Hopefully, if you are giving your dog pills it’s temporary.
+However, it’s likely not easy.

 I’ve been wrapping pills in peanut butter (xylitol free) for ages, but that gets messy.

-Here’s an easier way to give your dog pills – and it’s cheaper than buying pill pockets: Make your own pill pockets.
+Here’s an easier way to give your dog pills – and it’s cheaper than buying pill pockets (affiliate link): Make your own pill pockets.

 The flour added to the peanut butter creates a slight stiffness, and the milk keeps them malleable even to wrap around pills.
 Make homemade pill pockets in small batches and keep them in the fridge.
 One disadvantage is they don’t store as long as bagged pill pockets, but dogs will eat them.